ParthChudasama/personal-website/content/jobs/Cactus Globsl/index.md

 - Developed a pseudo-data generation module for language translation model, improved F-score(0.5) by over 24%.
 - Reduced inferencing time by 50% for existing translation models.
-- Crafted a cutting-edge platform for model deployment, leveraging the power of Nvidia Triton and AWS Sagemaker.
+- Produced reusable code components and libraries, leading to a 25% reduction in development time for new features.
+- Led the architectural design and implementation of RESTful APIs, resulting in improved performance and scalability
 - Collaborated with engineering leadership to devise and design innovative solutions for complex challenges.
 - Spearheaded migration to mircoservices, reduced cost by 25% and improved latency by 30%